minshi123/gitlab/doc/user/project/settings/import_export.md

 Note the following:

 - GitLab supports imports between versions.
-You can even import data from a newer version of GitLab.
+However, imports from a newer version of GitLab are not supported.
+The Importing GitLab version must be greater than or equal to the Exporting GitLab version.
 - Imports will fail unless the import and export GitLab instances are compatible as described in the [Version history](#version-history).
 - Exports are stored in a temporary [shared directory](../../../development/shared_files.md)